Demystifying Psychotherapy With Me: The Process

 Getting to Work: You’ll attend regularly scheduled sessions with periodic check-ins about how you’re experiencing therapy and making adjustments as you work on those goals dearest to your heart.
 While we mostly talk together, I may also recommend you add some new tools that can help you work more effectively with challenging thoughts, strong feelings, and body sensations.
 I might recommend reading or music or a movie that may enhance your experience and help you meet your goals.

 Ending: Over time, many clients experience greater understanding and compassion for themselves.
 They learn new ways of seeing their challenges and find more effective ways of being with themselves and others.
 Sessions may be spaced further apart.
 Sometimes we may formally end, celebrating what growth has taken place and saying goodbye.
 Sometimes people just want to leave the door open for future sessions.
 No matter how therapy ends, if we have worked well together, you can always re-contact me for a refresher session or to do another round of therapy sessions when something new arises in your life.

-I want my office and presence to provide a safe and confidential space for you.
+I want to provide a safe and confidential space for you.
 I’ll listen without judgment to the challenges and issues you bring to therapy.
-You can ask questions of me and how I work at any time.
+You can ask questions about me and how I work at any time.
 While listening to you is my first priority, you can also count on me to be honest about what I see, hear and recommend.